-MURFREESBORO, Tenn. — A cohort of Middle Tennessee State University faculty members were recently awarded a $3 million National Science Foundation (NSF) grant to recruit, retain and develop local science, technology, engineering and math, better known as STEM, teachers into data science educators and leaders in high-need school districts.
+MURFREESBORO, Tenn. — A cohort of Middle Tennessee State University faculty members recently gathered local stakeholders in wake of a $3 million National Science Foundation (NSF) grant to recruit, retain and develop local science, technology, engineering and math, better known as STEM, teachers into data science educators and leaders in high-need school districts.

 Rushton explained that since data science is a new field, finding teachers who have the background knowledge to feel equipped to teach it is challenging, which “can lead to either particular classes not being taught or being taught by folks that feel under qualified.”